 Melissa Kingston, Director of Student Services | Christy Padilla, Coordinator of Student Services/CWA | Karla Viramontes, Student Services Supervisor | Jeannette Jimenez Administrative Assistant | Amelia Villalpando, CWA Specialist | Ana Mariscal, CWA Specialist | Erika Lepe, Secretary | Esperanza Mora, Community Liason | Kathleen Moreno, Community Liason l Brenda Mariscal Office Assistant

 Uniform Complaint Procedures

 All complaints begin at the school site.
-Calling the District Office, Superintendent, Human Resources, Student Services, etc WILL NOT supercede the established process.
-All complaintaints must follow the process below.
+Calling the District Office, Superintendent, Human Resources, Student Services, etc WILL NOT supersede the established process.
+All complainants must follow the process below.

 Site Level Complaints:

 The first step is to speak with the school site Principal to attempt to resolve your concern(s).
 You may file a written Site Level Complaint Form and submit it to the Principal.
 The Principal has (5) working days to speak with you regarding your concerns and then (10) working days to complete a written response to your complaint which will be mailed to you.
 A Site Level Complaint Form can be obtained at the school site or can be downloaded below.